-If the blades are dull, coating edge at the stripped boundary may be rough and jagged.
+If the blades are dull, the coating edge at the stripped boundary may be rough and jagged.
 Such a rough coating edge can lead to lateral forces on the fiber when it is inserted into the ferrule holder/ferrule assembly (causing degraded product performance).
 It is better that the stripped edge is cut cleaning and 90-degree angle to the fiber, so that the edge will butt evenly against the rear of the ferrule during potting.

 Any nicks to the fiber during stripping create an EXTREMELY weak point in the fiber.
-The transition point where the protective coating ends and the stripped fiber begins is especially prone to damage, and is always the weakest part of the entire fiber length of a product.
-This where most fiber breaks occur, either in production line or in the field.
+The transition point where the protective coating ends and the stripped fiber begins is especially prone to damage and is always the weakest part of the entire fiber length of a product.
+This is where most fiber breaks occur, either in the production line or in the field.

 Damage to the fiber during stripping may not always cause the fiber to break immediately.
 It is very possible for a damaged fiber to remain unbroken during the production line processing.
 Unless the weakened fiber breaks during production processing, there is no way to measure if the fiber has been damaged or not.
 A product with damaged fiber may pass all standard production testing (visual inspection, IL / RL, etc), but will be extremely susceptible to future field failure.
 Controlling stripper blade quality and stripping processes are essential to ensure maximum product life.

-Fiber Cleaning: For the epoxy to properly bond to the fiber, the fiber must be clean and free of oils or other contamination.
-This is usually done by wiping the bare fiber with soft, lint-free wipe and high quality alcohol.
-Proper cleaning materials and technique must be identified and strictly adhered to in the production line, because the effectiveness of the cleaning cannot be confidently verified in subsequent process steps/tests.
+For the epoxy to properly bond to the fiber, the fiber must be clean and free of oils or other contamination.
+This is usually done by wiping the bare fiber with a soft, lint-free wipe and high-quality alcohol.
+Proper cleaning materials and techniques must be identified and strictly adhered to in the production line because the effectiveness of the cleaning cannot be confidently verified in subsequent process steps/tests.

-Epoxy De-gassing: When a two-part epoxy is mixed, it is very likely now filled with many small air bubbles.
+When a two-part epoxy is mixed, it is very likely now filled with many small air bubbles.
 These bubbles MUST be removed prior to injection into a ferrule (production lines commonly use centrifuges or vacuum chambers to remove gasses/bubbles trapped within the epoxy after mixing).
-Any air-bubbles or voids trapped within the cured epoxy may cause excessive stresses on the fiber during the product’s life cycle (most commonly due to changes in temperature, which will cause the gasses trapped in the bubbles to expand much more than the surrounding epoxy).
+Any air bubbles or voids trapped within the cured epoxy may cause excessive stresses on the fiber during the product’s life cycle (most commonly due to changes in temperature, which will cause the gasses trapped in the bubbles to expand much more than the surrounding epoxy).
 Such stresses can lead to significantly reduced performance or even product failure.
 And once again—it is IMPOSSIBLE to detect the presence of such bubbles inside the ferrule after the product has been cured.

 Too much epoxy inside the ferrule holder can lead to other issues—for example, the inserted fibers will displace the injected epoxy so that it flows out the rear of the ferrule holder.
-This may cause epoxy to flow over the spring within a connector body, locking up the spring and creating a defective connector.
-However, these cases are observable/ test-able after curing.
+This may cause the epoxy to flow over the spring within a connector body, locking up the spring and creating a defective connector.
+However, these cases are observable/testable after curing.